CodeMouse92/the-missing-recipes/README.md

 ### Stonecutter

-You can use the stonecutter to recover some resources:
+You can use the stonecutter to recover some resources.

 #### Diamonds